 New media present great methodological challenges to researchers outside the closed, private corporations that dominate the digital landscape.
 They raise ethical issues regarding access to children’s and young people’s online data, and social justice concerns regarding equity of access to these data and above all the poorly understand impact of those who work to influence children and young people – whether advertisers, platform designers or others.

 I led on a major WHO report (November 2016) specifying this research landscape and the present challenges.
-Building on this, I have been invited to give keynote conference and workshop presentations to international and national conferences and policy and government forums for the EU and WHO, and in the UK, Ireland, Slovenia and Canada.
+Building on this, I have been invited to give keynote conference and workshop presentations to international and national conferences and policy and government forums for the European Commission and WHO, and in the UK, Ireland, Slovenia and Canada.

 This work on food marketing to children and young people also receives widespread interest in national (Ireland and UK) and international media.
 Most recently (March 2017) I was an academic adviser and contributor on a Channel 4 Dispatches programme, The Secrets of Coca-Cola (BARB-recorded viewership 1.64 million)